Shadow1363/tomasmartinez.xyz/README.md

 # Portfolio Website

-A one page HTMl, CSS & JS Portfolio website loaded with features.
+A one page HTML, CSS & JS Portfolio website loaded with features.

 ## Features